Online

 Measure of Performance

 Those who successfully complete the course will receive a certificate of completion.
+Students that complete the final quiz and score 80% or better will earn 4 CEU's.

 For those who wish to be certified as a COMPASS consultant, please read the introduction for more information on the certification process.